 Guess what?
 I hadn’t fed her dinner.
 We’d dealt with every issue under the sun, it seemed, but by the time things were copacetic again, I’d just plain forgotten that we hadn’t eaten yet.
 Good grief.

 First things first.
 Again, this is especially true in our Asperger’s situation, but it applies to everyone.
 Before you start addressing things like respectful attitudes, get everyone’s simple needs met.
 You’ll be amazed at how many times “bored” or “cranky” really translate into “hungry” or “tired” or “not feeling well.”

 3. Stick to one issue.

-Today’s arguments in our house touched on a good number of topics – boredom, lying, defiance, anger, responsibilities – but there was one central issue, which was Sarah’s tone of voice and verbal disrespect in response to some things I’d said to her.
+This day’s arguments in our house touched on a good number of topics – boredom, lying, anger, responsibilities – but there was one central issue, which was Ashar’s tone of voice in response to some things I’d said to her.
 So, yes, part of the problem was that she’d lied to me, but that wasn’t what we were truly “fighting” about.
 If, when I’d caught her in a lie, she’d basically ‘fessed up – even sulkily – it could’ve ended there.

 Instead, I got “FINE – I’M A HUGE LIAR AND I NEVER TELL YOU THE TRUTH AND I’M A HORRIBLE PERSON – ARE YOU HAPPY NOW?”
 (Confession: I got sarcastic.
 “Oh, yeah, I’m super happy to be yelled at like that.”
 That never works, by the way.
 So don’t do that one.)